 When it is done, your computer will work perfectly as if nothing happened.

-These are two ways to migrate your Windows 10 operating system from your old HDD to newly installed SSD without reinstalling the whole operating system.
+These are two ways to migrate your Windows 10 operating system from your old HDD to a newly installed SSD without reinstalling the whole operating system.
+Also, you can do a system restore for your Windows OS so that you can always come back to a previous stable state.

 Have a great day.